EAmode/eang_old/README.md

 eang is fast, fully reactive, and really flexible angular development framework with a set of themeable visual components.
 Through its native support for reactive programming, eang enables your angular apps to automatically update the user experience in response to event stream data from event sources.
 Eang plays well with your existing Angular architecture.

-## Getting Started Section
+## Getting Started
-1. Create a new empty project use Angular CLI:
+1. Create a new project use Angular CLI:

 ```ng new [project name]```